Last updated, January 2022:

 Later, the company wanted to change their name, that’s how the name:Google was born.
 After all, Google is a misspelling of the word: Googel, the mathematical term for a one with hundred zeros.
-This name would reflect the company’s mission to make all information accessible too the world.
+This name would reflect the company’s mission to make all information accessible to the world.
 That worked out pretty well, don’t you think?

 - The Google search technology is called PageRank.

 PageRank assigns a value of relevance to every website and determines how important a website is.
 PageRank is named after the co-founder of Google: Larry Page.
 SEO ensures you that your website will be considered as important by Google.
-If you’re website is considered (more) important by Google, you’re website will be higher in the rankings.
+If your website is considered (more) important by Google, your website will be higher in the rankings.
 Nobody on the outside knows exactly how PageRank works, which makes it quite hard to manipulate this system.
 This is probably the key to success, because this makes that you’ll always get the best results for you!